Leather: Grades

+Animals used

-Today, most leather is made of cattle hides, which constitute about 65% of all leather produced.
+Today, most leather is made of cattle (cow) hides, which constitute about 65% of all leather produced.
 Other animals that are used include sheep (about 13%), goats (about 11%), and pigs (about 10%).
 Obtaining accurate figures from around the world is difficult, especially for areas where the skin may be eaten.
+There are significant regional differences in leather production: e.g. goat leather was historically called "Turkey" or "Morocco" due to its association with the Middle East, while pig skin had historically been used the most in Germany.
 Other animals mentioned below only constitute a fraction of a percent of total leather production.

 Horse hides are used to make particularly durable leathers.
 Shell cordovan is a horse leather made not from the outer skin but from an under layer, found only in equine species, called the shell.
 It is prized for its mirror-like finish and anti-creasing properties.

 Lamb and deerskin are used for soft leather in more expensive apparel.
 Deerskin is widely used in work gloves and indoor shoes.

 Reptilian skins, such as alligator, crocodile, and snake, are noted for their distinct patterns that reflect the scales of their species.
 This has led to hunting and farming of these species in part for their skins.
 The Argentine black and white tegu is one of the most exploited reptile species in the world in the leather trade.
 However, it is not endangered and while monitored, trade is legal in most South American countries.

 Kangaroo leather is used to make items that must be strong and flexible.
 It is the material most commonly used in bullwhips.
 Some motorcyclists favor kangaroo leather for motorcycle leathers because of its light weight and abrasion resistance.
 Kangaroo leather is also used for falconry jesses, soccer footwear, (e.g. Adidas Copa Mundial) and boxing speed bags.

 Although originally raised for their feathers in the 19th century, ostriches are now more popular for both meat and leather.
 Ostrich leather has a characteristic "goose bump" look because of the large follicles where the feathers grew.
 Different processes produce different finishes for many applications, including upholstery, footwear, automotive products, accessories, and clothing.

 In Thailand, stingray leather is used in wallets and belts.
 Stingray leather is tough and durable.
 The leather is often dyed black and covered with tiny round bumps in the natural pattern of the back ridge of an animal.
 These bumps are then usually dyed white to highlight the decoration.
 Stingray rawhide is also used as grips on Chinese swords, Scottish basket hilted swords, and Japanese katanas.
 Stingray leather is also used for high abrasion areas in motorcycle racing leathers (especially in gloves, where its high abrasion resistance helps prevent wear through in the event of an accident).

 For a given thickness, fish leather is typically much stronger due to its criss-crossed fibers.